-- Consultant contract, including scope and completion timeline. - Managing the review process through coordination with localities, VDOT, and consultants as required. - A project public engagement plan, that will include web-based or technology (TBD) approach, meetings, and print material format, to ensure a broad, transparent, and equitable public outreach process in used through the LRTP development and adoption process. - Any other final products as determined by the MPO.
+- Consultant contract, including scope and completion timeline. - Managing the review process through coordination with localities, VDOT, and consultants as required. - A project public engagement plan, that will include a web-based project format, meetings, and print material, to ensure a broad and transparent public outreach process is used through the LRTP development and adoption process. - Any other final products as determined by the MPO.